jad-tab/jad-tab.github.io/_posts/2020-01-03-Histograms.md

 Finally, it seems that the optimal $$D$$ ($$D_M$$) is not always close to Sturge's rule (density $$p_2$$ for $$n=50$$, and density $$p_5$$).

+So next time I choose the number of bins for my histogram, what should I choose ?